calavera/chaseonsoftware.com/content/essays/tools.md

 **The best tools get out of the way so you can do your best work.**

-The _right_ tools:
+## Qualities of Effective Tools

+In my career, I've developed the following list of qualities that must be met for me to choose a tool for my toolbox.

+An effective tool:

-- get the job done.
+- gets the job done with no hoops.
-- are easy _for the user_ to learn.
+- is easy _for the user_ to learn.
 (I have one exception to this principle: vim)
 - can be customized to your workflow.
 - can be automated.
-- integrate with other tools.
+- integrates easily with other tools.

 While that may seem like a simple, _vague_ answer, it surfaces a general truth: **You are unique, and your uniquity requires a unique toolbox.**